zjruff/pycnet-audio/docs/index.rst

 			Column to hold species IDs and other tags added manually in Kaleidoscope.
 This field will always be blank when the review file is created.
 If you plan to tag the review file manually, we recommend saving the edited version under a different filename (e.g. ``CLE_36702_review_kscope_TAGGED.csv``) to avoid the possibility of accidentally overwriting the tags you have applied.

+Other processing modes may produce different output files.
+Most notably, running ``pycnet rename`` will produce a log file called e.g. ``CLE_36702_rename_log.csv``, listing each .wav file in the target directory and recording any changes to the filenames.
+This file contains a row for each file and contains the following fields:

+		Folder
+			Full path to the folder containing each file.

+		Old_Name
+			Name of the file prior to the renaming operation.

+		New_Name
+			Name of the file following the renaming operation.

+		Changed
+			"Y" if New_Name is different from Old_Name, "N" if they are the same.

+If there is already a file called ``[Target dir]_rename_log.csv`` in the target directory, ``pycnet rename`` will run in "undo mode," changing the name of each file from New_Name back to Old_Name, and will then delete Rename_Log file.
+See `Appendix D. Renaming audio files`_ for more details.

 Appendix B. PNW-Cnet target classes
 ===================================